razorpay/react-native-razorpay/README.md

 ## Things to be taken care

-- While the orderId key is required in live mode, it should not be given in test mode.
+- While the orderId key is required in live mode, it should not be passed in test mode.

 ## FAQ's